KittyCAD/modeling-app/README.md

 #### 4. Publish the release

-Head over to https://github.com/KittyCAD/modeling-app/releases, paste in the changelog discussed in the issue, and publish the draft release created by the `build-apps` workflow from step 2.
+Head over to https://github.com/KittyCAD/modeling-app/releases/new, pick the newly created tag and type it in the _Release title_ field as well.

+Hit _Generate release notes_ as a starting point to discuss the changelog in the issue.
+Once done, make sure _Set as the latest release_ is checked, and hit _Publish release_.

-A new Action kicks in at https://github.com/KittyCAD/modeling-app/actions, which can be found under `release` event filter.
-On success, the files will be uploaded to the public bucket and the announcement on Discord will be sent.
+A new `publish-apps-release` will kick in and you should be able to find it [here](https://github.com/KittyCAD/modeling-app/actions?query=event%3Arelease).
+On success, the files will be uploaded to the public bucket as well as to the GitHub release, and the announcement on Discord will be sent.

 #### 5. Close the issue